cpske/ISP/feedback/tax-calculator.md

         ordinary_income_tax = 965000 + 0.35*(ordinary_income-deduction - 4000000)
 ```

-This code is screaming to be a separate method and eliminate the redundant `ordinary_income-deduction`.
+This code is screaming to be a separate method and eliminate the redundant `ordinary_income - deduction`.

 ```python
 def get_income_tax(self, net_income):